 DISCOVER FOR YOURSELF BIBLE STUDY

 Bible Instructor: Lynette Daugherty ...Having taught the Word of God since she was a teenager, Mrs. Daugherty is continuing to lay the foundational truths of John's gospel with the little ones at Logos First.
-She has been married to Bruce for twenty-nine years and they have two wonderful children whom they have home educated for eighteen years.
+She has been married to Bruce for thirty years and they have two wonderful children whom they have home educated for eighteen years.
 Mary Kate recently graduated from college with a nursing degree and Brandon graduated from high school in 2020.
 Both of her children were actively involved in Generation SC and served as officers.
 Lynette has been a CPA for thirty-four years and has worked faithfully unto the LORD in her career and as the treasurer of this ministry.
 Lynette is a selfless and tireless handmaiden of the LORD and we are so thankful for all she does at Logos First.

 Course Description: This class cycles through the Torah, the first five books of the Old Testament, in three foundational years.
 Teaching the basic precepts of Torah to this early age is so vital to understanding God and His ways which are so much higher than ours!
 In 2020-21 students will explore the first book of the Bible in GENESIS, THE BOOK OF BEGINNINGS!!
 Students will learn about the days of creation, the fall of man, the promise of the SEED (Jesus) in Genesis 3:15 and follow the red thread to that SEED from Seth to Noah to Shem to Abram to Isaac to Jacob to Judah.
 Faith is the focus as Abraham's life reminds them that he believed God and it was credited to him as righteousness.
 In 2021-22 students will explore Exodus and Leviticus in KEEPING GOD'S COMMANDS IN HIS TABERNACLE: YOU.
 Through the life and leadership of Moses they will see the law that was given as a tutor to lead them to the SEED.
 A law that was given to Israel until He came!
 Students will build their own tabernacle, learning they are the temple of God.
 They will make the ten commandments and will learn the seven perpetual feasts which point to something greater.
 Students will study the sacrifices and see that Christ is each one.
 He is the holiness we need in order to be reconciled to God.
 In 2022-23 the children will move into Numbers and Deuteronomy in LISTEN AND OBEY.
 They will watch disobedient Israel wander in the wilderness and learn that disobedience is unbelief.
 Through the foreshadowing of the census, the Aaronic blessing, the curse of Balaam, the war with Midian, the Shema, the blessings and curses, and the choosing of life, students will learn that the secret things belong to the LORD but the things revealed belong to us that we may observe all the words of this law (Deuteronomy 29:29)

-Course Description:: In 2020-21, Mrs. Miner will be teaching our 3rd-6th grade students the GOD, WHAT'S YOUR NAME?
+Course Description:: In 2020-21, our elementary students will delve into the GOD, WHAT'S YOUR NAME?
 Discover for Yourself curriculum from Precept Ministries.
-This foundational study of the names of God recorded for us in Scripture encourages older elementary students to know God intimately as their Creator, as God Most High, the God who sees, Almighty God, All-sufficient One, our Lord, the I AM, Jehovah and the many aspects of that beautiful name - our Healer, our Righteousness, our Peace, our Provider, our Shepherd, our Sanctification, our Banner, our ever-present God, the LORD of Hosts and our Jealous God.
+This foundational study of the names of God recorded for us in Scripture encourages students to know God intimately as their Creator, as God Most High, the God who sees, Almighty God, All-sufficient One, our Lord, the I AM, Jehovah and the many aspects of that beautiful name - our Healer, our Righteousness, our Peace, our Provider, our Shepherd, our Sanctification, our Banner, our ever-present God, the LORD of Hosts and our Jealous God.
 This study will strengthen your child's understanding of God's character and true nature and deepen their faith in the Word of God which will never pass away.

 INDUCTIVE BIBLE STUDY

-for 7th-12th grade students and women of any age
+for our 7th-12th grade students and women of any age

 In 2020-21 ... join us as we dive into Matthew, the Sermon on the Mount, Jude, and Malachi ... moms and students grow in His marvelous grace and knowledge together in small groups for homework discussion, accountability and prayer as well as large group teaching each week